 Applies to atomoxetine: oral capsule

-Along with its needed effects, atomoxetine (the active ingredient contained in Strattera) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, atomoxetine (the active ingredient contained in Strattera) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking atomoxetine:Less common
+If any of the following side effects occur while taking atomoxetine, check with your doctor immediately:Less common

 - Hives or welts